offalynne/Input/docs/5.3/Functions-(Motion).md

 &nbsp;

-Gamepad motion features provide normalized data from sensors available on PlayStation and Switch console platforms, as well as [Windows and Linux via Steamworks extension](Steamworks.md).
+Gamepad motion features provide normalized data from sensors available on PlayStation and Switch console platforms, as well as [Windows and Linux via Steamworks extension](Steamworks.md) adding Steam Controller and Steam Deck support.
 Also, configuration is provided for controlling the [player cursor](Functions-(Cursor).md) using gamepad gyro sensor data, for mouse-like pointing.

 &nbsp;